TechSquareInc/intern-playbook/docs/source/applications/configure-postfix.md

 > **Important:**
 > To create an app password, you need 2-Step Verification on your Google Account.
 To enable 2FA, go to your Google accounts [security settings](https://myaccount.google.com/security) and turn on "2-Step Verification".

-- Once 2FA is configure, on the same security settings page you will see the "Less Secure Apps" feature is disabled by default.
+- Once 2FA is configured, on the same security settings page you will see the "Less Secure Apps" feature is disabled by default.
 Toggle this setting "on".

 - Now that 2FA is enabled and "less secure apps" is turned on, you can create an **app password** for Postfix.
 While you are still signed in to your Google account, follow this link to [create and manage your app passwords](https://myaccount.google.com/apppasswords).

 - On the app passwords page, enter a name for the application you are creating a password for, in this case "Postfix".
 A 16-digit passcode will be generated.
 Place this passcode in a secure location for now, as we will need it later on while configuring Postfix.

 ### Installation
 1. It is required to install Postfix as the root user.
-Switch to root and perform systme updates:
+Switch to root and perform system updates:
 ```bash
 su - root
 yum update